How to Install an SSL Certificate in JBoss?

 3. Importing the certificate on the server

-Before we can begin explaining how to do it or the complete process, there are two prerequisites that must be generated, and those are:
+Before we can begin explaining how to do it or the complete process, two prerequisites must be generated, and those are:

 • Private Key